-Why choose a camp?
-Columbia Association’s camps are the perfect way to make sure children return home each day with smiles on their faces.
-There are so many ways to have a great summer, whether it is getting out in nature, paddling canoes as the sun beams down, expressing one’s self through artwork and performances, playing sports for fun and to enhance skills, learning through fun and constructive S.T.E.A.M. activities, letting an arrow fly and hitting a bullseye or making a difference by volunteering in the community.
+There are so many ways to have a great summer, whether it is getting out in nature, paddling canoes as the sun beams down, expressing yourself through artwork and performances, playing sports for fun and to enhance your skills, learning through fun and constructive S.T.E.A.M. activities, letting an arrow fly and hitting a bullseye or making a difference by volunteering in the community.
 Plus there’s plenty of time to cool off in the pool.
 CA also offers Access to Nature, an inclusive camp experience for children with disabilities or other special needs.

-Take a look through CA’s 2017 Camps Guide.
-With so much to choose from, there’s bound to be a camp where children will make new friends — and plenty of memories.
+Take a look through CA’s 2019 Camps Guide.
+With so much to choose from, there’s bound to be a camp where your child will make new friends — and plenty of memories.